 \section{Discussion and conclusion}

-We have proposed an approach which significantly improves the blind information reconciliation technique --- the most progressive LDPC codes-based method for information reconciliation in the QKD systems.
+In this paper, we propose an approach which significantly improves the blind information reconciliation technique --- the most progressive LDPC codes-based method for information reconciliation in the QKD systems.
 The gain comes from employing information from unsuccessful decodings and making the whole information reconciliation process in a symmetric form.

-Specifically, we have proposed to disclose a number of bits with the positions corresponding to maximal uncertainty of the values upon finishing of decoding procedure rather than certain bits in the punctured positions.
+Specifically, propose disclosing a number of bits with the positions corresponding to maximal uncertainty of the values upon finishing the decoding procedure rather than certain bits in the punctured positions.
 We note that the shortcoming of the presented method is that it occupies computational resources on the both sides and make it impossible to parallelize two opposite one-way information reconciliation processes.
-The ability of symmetric blind reconciliation to obtain rather low values of efficiency with short-length codes is expected to realize an efficient throughput with hardware implemented syndrome decoding.
+The ability of symmetric blind reconciliation to obtain rather low values of efficiency with short-length codes is expected to realize an efficient throughput with hardware-implemented syndrome decoding.

 We note that short-length LDPC codes have been used to show the results of our method.
-The fact is that a small block length leads to high fluctuations of actual number of discrepancies in raw keys even in the case of a constant QBER.
-In turn, these fluctuations are crucial for successful belief propagation decoding.
-The feature of blind reconciliation is that it can treat fluctuations by disclosing adequate amount of information via public channel.
+The fact is that a small block length leads to high fluctuations in the actual number of discrepancies in raw keys even in the case of a constant QBER.
+In turn, these fluctuations are crucial for successful belief-propagation decoding.
+The feature of blind reconciliation is that it can treat fluctuations by disclosing an adequate amount of information via public channel.

-The suggested method of information reconciliation can be essentially used for LDPC codes with large block lengths (say, $10^4$ or $10^5$).
-In the case of an adjustment to a proper level of initial efficiency, it can be used for the complete elimination of belief propagation decoding failures via relatively rare request of additional bit values.
-Nevertheless, these requests could appear to be very useful in the case of fluctuations of the QBER and especially in the case when error estimation is performed after the error correction (similar to that in Ref.~\cite{Gisin2}).
+The suggested method of information reconciliation can essentially be used for LDPC codes with large block lengths (say, $10^4$ or $10^5$).
+In the case of an adjustment to a proper level of initial efficiency, it can be used for the complete elimination of belief-propagation decoding failures via a relatively rare request of additional bit values.
+Nevertheless, these requests could appear to be very useful in the case of fluctuations of the QBER and especially in the case where error estimation is performed after the error correction (similar to that in Ref.~\cite{Gisin2}).